open-contracting/standard/docs/getting_started/change_history.md

 ![Contracting Process](../_static/png/changehistory_process.png)

-There are major events that indicate progress from one stage to another, like the publication of an award notice, and there are smaller events that  take place within a stage, like extending the deadline for bid submission, or extending the duration of a contract.
+There are major events that indicate progress from one stage to another, like the publication of an award notice, and there are smaller events that  take place within a stage, like extending the deadline for bid submission.
 In OCDS, all changes are disclosed using **releases**.
 Releases are JSON documents, published each time there is any update to the contracting process.

 ![Contracting Process with releases](../_static/png/changehistory_process2.png)